the-real-josh/jet-engine-design/meeting 7-29-2025 notes.md

+to do
-BUG: entropy jump between stages with higher RPMs
+ - fix the bug: entropy jump between stages with higher RPMs
-BUG: the isentropic pressure multiplies to the stagnation pressure I think is sign of u correct in rotor velocity triangle
+ - fix the bug where the isentropic pressure multiplies to the static pressure instead of stagnation pressure

+TODO:
+return the blading curves (obtain the values) calculate the updated areas based on the sums of the streamlines record ALL of the streamline-stages rather than throwing them away after each streamline